ahmedflqn/Wordpress-AWS/Web App on aws.md

 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/DB1.PNG?raw=true)

-   We will choose free tier to keep our cost low as our purpose. as this is a guide,
-    but in production environment we would pick production and Multi-AZ deployment
+   We will choose the free tier to keep our costs low because this is a guide, But in the production environment, we would pick production and Multi-AZ deployment

 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/DB2.PNG?raw=true)

  Make sure to save your database credentials

 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/DB3.PNG?raw=true)

-   Here we will choose the security group that we created earlier for the RDS with Cloudformation.
+   Here we will choose the security group we created earlier for the RDS with Cloudformation.
-    Also make sure public access is set to No
+    Also, make sure public access is set to No
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/db22.PNG?raw=true)
 ### 3- Creating our EFS

    Move to the EFS Console
-   Click on Creat file system
+   Click on Create file system
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/EFS1.PNG?raw=true)

    Make sure you mount EFS to the Private WordPress APP subnets and choose our WP-EFS-S.G Security Group